openssl/openssl/NOTES-WINDOWS.md

 Requirement details
 -------------------

-In addition to the requirements and instructions listed in INSTALL.md, these are required as well:
+In addition to the requirements and instructions listed in [INSTALL.md](INSTALL.md), these are required as well:

 ### Perl

 We recommend Strawberry Perl, available from <http://strawberryperl.com/>
-Please read NOTES.PERL for more information, including the use of CPAN.
+Please read [NOTES.PERL](NOTES.PERL) for more information, including the use of CPAN.
 An alternative is ActiveState Perl, <https://www.activestate.com/ActivePerl>
 for which you may need to explicitly build the Perl module Win32/Console.pm via <https://platform.activestate.com/ActiveState> and then download it.

-### Microsoft Visual C compiler.
+### Microsoft Visual C compiler

 Since these are proprietary and ever-changing we cannot test them all.
 Older versions may not work.
 Use a recent version wherever possible.